List of U.S. cities with large Hispanic populations

-Throughout the country, there are 342 cities with a population over 100,000.
-47 of them had Hispanic majorities, and in 74 more cities, between 30% and 50% of the population identified as Hispanic.
-Out of the 47 majority-Hispanic cities, 26 are in California, 9 were in Texas, and 5 were in Puerto Rico.
-Florida and New Jersey had two each, while New Mexico, Nevada, and Pennsylvania all had one.
+Throughout the country, there were 343 cities with a population over 100,000.
+48 of them had Hispanic majorities, and in 74 more cities, between 30% and 50% of the population identified as Hispanic.
+Out of the 48 majority-Hispanic cities, 27 were in California, 9 were in Texas, and 5 were in Puerto Rico.
+Florida and New Jersey had two each, while New Mexico, Nevada, Arizona, Oklahoma, and Pennsylvania all had one.

-In 2020, the largest cities which had a Hispanic majority were San Antonio, Texas (Population 1.43 Million), El Paso, Texas (Population 679 Thousand), Fresno, California (Population 542 Thousand), Miami, Florida (Population 442 Thousand), and Bakersfield, California (Population 403 Thousand).
+In 2020, the largest cities which had a Hispanic majority were San Antonio, Texas (1,430,000), El Paso, Texas (679,000), Fresno, California (542,000), Miami, Florida (442,000), and Bakersfield, California (403,000).

 List

 The list below consists of each city (or city-equivalent) in the fifty states, the District of Columbia, and Puerto Rico with a population over 100,000 and a Hispanic proportion over 30% as of the 2020 Census.
 It includes the city's total population, the number of Hispanic people in the city, and the percentage of people in the city who are Hispanic.
 The table is initially sorted by the Hispanic proportion of each city but is sortable by any of its columns, as can be found by clicking the table headers.